 What’s it like working with me?
 Maybe this will help.

-I‘m the UX Writing Manager at Mindbody.
-Here’s my Manager Readme: a one-pager that lays out my leadership style and values.
+Here’s my Manager Readme: a one-pager that lays out my leadership style.
 It’s continuously evolving.

 Being a manager is a title.
-Being a leader is a role.
-For you, I’ll strive to be both.
+Being a leader is a purpose.
+For you, I strive to be both.
 Some days we’ll dig into the nitty gritty of your work.
-Other days I’m showing off our value and impact to executives.
+Other days I’m showing off your value and impact to executives.
+I promise to always bring my whole, authentic self to the table.
+(I hope you feel the same way, too.)

 - Kind and strategic choices with an infinite mindset

 - Psychological safety based on Brené-esque empathy

 - Continual education on hard and soft skills (mine, too)

 - Protection with my confidentiality, coaching, and intervention, if needed